Match users in CSV import to user type attribute of Assets objects

 Find the Atlassian Account ID for users

-To obtain a the Atlassian Account IDs in your site, you can export all users into a CSV file.
-This can be done by navigating to yoursitename.atlassian.com/admin/users > Export users.
+To obtain the Atlassian Account IDs in your site, you can export all users into a CSV file.
+To do so, navigate to yoursitename.atlassian.com/admin/users > Export users.
 Once you have the account IDs, update the objects with the corresponding Jira users in your file.

-Use automation to update user attribute based on email addresses
+Use automation to update the user attribute based on email addresses

 Let's say you have an object type called "Person" that has the attributes: